cmkushnir/NMSPakViewer/README.md

 https://github.com/icsharpcode/AvalonEdit</br>
 AvalonEdit views entries that can be converted to text.</br>
-Use Ctrl-F to open search control in top-right corner of editor.
+Use Ctrl-F to open the search panel in top-right corner of editor.

 https://github.com/monkeyman192/MBINCompiler</br>
 libMBIN decompiles .mbin entries and optionally save as .exml files.